ikmb/exome-seq/README.md

 `--kit xGen` (the IDT xGEN panel, version 1.0)

 `--kit xGen_custom`(the IDT xGEN panel, version 1.0, with additional custom targets)

-This option defaults to "Nextera", so make sure this is in fact the kit you have used!

 ### Email notification